Nha Trang (city): Tourism

 Nha Trang is one of the most important tourist hubs of Vietnam, thanks to its beaches with fine and clean sand and the clear ocean water with mild temperatures all year round.
 There are several resorts — such as Vinpearl, Diamond Bay and Ana Mandara — and amusement and water parks, in the city and on islands off the coast.
 The possibly most beautiful street of Nha Trang is Tran Phu Street along the seaside, sometimes referred to as the North-South Expressway East of Vietnam.

 Lying off Nha Trang is the Hon Tre Island (Bamboo Island), with a major resort operated by the Vinpearl Group.
 The Vinpearl Cable Car, a gondola lift system, links the mainland to the five-star resort and theme park on Hon Tre Island.

 Nha Trang is a stopover for annual yacht races starting in Hong Kong.
 In recent years, the city has welcomed many five-star sea cruises.
 In addition to sailboat racing, Nha Trang provides a rich variety of tourist activities for visitors.
 Island hopping, scuba diving, water sports and other sporting activities can be enjoyed.
 The Nha Trang Tourist Information Center (a non-governmental organisation), located near the Cho Dam Market has been set up to provide information for visitors.

-The local cuisine is most famous for fresh seafood and barbecued pork rolled in rice paper.
+The local cuisine is most famous for fresh seafood and barbecued pork rolled in rice paper. especially nem nướng Nha Trang, a signature dish of the region.
+Other notable specialties include bún chả cá (fish cake noodle soup), bánh căn, bánh xèo, and gỏi cá mai.

 The area's bird's nest soup is deemed one of the best in Vietnam.
 Bird's nests are collected in the wild, on bird farms on the islands off the coast and even in some houses in the inner city.
 The farmed bird in question belongs to the swiftlet group, popularly referred to as yến hàng (Aerodramus fuciphagus and A. germani).